anon-hdte/hdte-nn-results-interpretation/README.md

 - **Child sex:** HDTE-NN shows clearer separation between groups, whereas competing methods stay close to zero with limited differences.
 - **Income:** The most pronounced contrast appears along the income dimension.
 HDTE-NN reveals sharply distinct patterns, including opposite-sign effects at higher thresholds across income groups, while CDF-NN and DRF remain near zero and fail to capture this heterogeneity.

-These findings are consistent with prior analyses of the NHANES dataset, which document sign changes and substantial heterogeneity in treatment effects across subpopulations defined by participation likelihood and socioeconomic status (see Abadie et al., 2018; Padilla et al., 2026).
+These findings are consistent with prior analyses of the NHANES dataset, which document sign changes and substantial heterogeneity in treatment effects across subpopulations defined by participation likelihood and socioeconomic status (see Chan et al., 2016; Padilla et al., 2026).

 Overall, HDTE-NN provides a more expressive and stable characterization of treatment-effect heterogeneity.